egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

   at sites but this will not account for the spatial and temporal variation in these factors that may influence our results.
 - Soil properties.
 We do not have accurate (or any in some cases) information on soil type at each site.
-Nor do we have an expecation of how soils might influence plant attributes and responses to flows.
+Nor do we have an expectation of how soils might influence plant attributes and responses to flows.
   We may be able to obtain basic information from spatial mapping of soil types, but this would be at a very coarse scale and would also not account for shallow surface soil deposits or variation through the soil profile.
 We have some data on soil types at some sites from soil cores but not all.
 - Funghi.
 Funghi may be considered exogenous or endogenous, but it may